GeoscienceAustralia/ga-wphase/README.md

 Required environment variables:

-- `WPHASE_HOME`: absolute path of a working directory forwphase, e.g. `/home/you/wphase`
+- `WPHASE_HOME`: absolute path of a working directory for wphase, e.g.
+  `/home/you/wphase`
-- `WPHASE_GREENS_FUNCTIONS`: absolute path to greens functions (either a directory or a hdf5 file)
+- `WPHASE_GREENS_FUNCTIONS`: absolute path to greens functions (either a directory or a hdf5 file, as described above)

 You can then run W-Phase in a couple of ways: